SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 * Password - The password to access Cumulocity, equals the value "Credentials" in the CSV file.
 * Device in managed object representation - Fields "Type", "Name", "Iccid", "Idtype", "Path", "Shell" in the CSV file.

->**Info**: If you work with a Cumulocity Enterprise Edition you may also register devices across multiple tenants by adding a "tenant" column to the spreadsheet and importing the CSV file from the "management" tenant.
+**Info**: If you work with a Cumulocity Enterprise Edition you may also register devices across multiple tenants by adding a "tenant" column to the spreadsheet and importing the CSV file from the "management" tenant.

 For further information on the file format and accepted CSV variants refer to [Bulk device credentials](/guides/reference/device-credentials/#creds-upload).

 ## <a name="viewing-devices"></a>Viewing Devices

-To view all devices connected to your account click **All devices** in the navigator.
+To view all devices connected to your account click All devices in the Devices menu in the navigator.

 A comprehensive device list will be displayed.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_DevicesList.png" alt="Device List" style="max-width: 100%">

-### Device List
+### Device list

 For each device the device list provides the following information: